jbazann/jbazann/README.md

 Behind declarative cries breaks redundant behavior.
   Threading needles of principle, it shall refactor the perfect patterns.

-Far out of scope are the images of release.
+Far out of scope is the image of release.
   Parsing endless documentation, it shall search the undefined.
 ```